Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 Local Greeting

-Well the Aborigines were not impressed, threw stones and then got into a bit of a huff.
+Well the Aborigines were not impressed, they threw stones and then got into a bit of a huff.
 Might have had something to do with a musket being fired, maybe a bowl a sugar would have been a better idea.

 Bush Telegraph